supermodel/supermodel/README.md

 - `yarn build` - make production builds
 - `yarn test` - run lint, build packages and run tests in all packages at once

+### Local linking

+To try @supermodel/cli locally with simple `supermodel` command we need to link all packages.
+There is shortcut to link all packages

+- `yarn local:install`
+- `yarn local:uninstall`

 ### Publishing

 `lerna publish`